-“An elegant country retreat set in 108 acres of fairy-tale parkland overlooking the winding River Tamar, on the Devon-Cornwall border”
+“An elegant country retreat set in 108 acres of fairy-tale parkland overlooking the winding River Tamar on the Devon-Cornwall border”

 Breakfast is in the best English tradition, with everything from grilled kippers and eggs Benedict to Drambuie-laced porridge.
 There’s also a buffet of mueslis, yoghurts and pastries.
-Lunches are available too, of course, but if you're out and about, they can rustle you up a picnic or advise on the best gastro pubs and gourmet sandwich shops for miles around.
+Lunches are available, too, but if you're heading out staff can rustle up a picnic or advise on the best gastro pubs for miles around.

-This is a family-friendly hotel, and the larger rooms can accommodate an extra bed (small charge) or cot (free) - some can take 2.
+This is a child-friendly hotel, and the larger rooms can accommodate an extra bed (small charge) or baby cot (free) - some can take 2.
 The property is dog-friendly too, so perfect for a full family adventure.

-Toddlers (1-4 years), Children (4-12 years)
+Babies (0-1 years), Children (4-12 years)

 Can be arranged at an hourly rate (as always, it rises after midnight).
-Prior notice only
+Prior notice only.

 Remember baby and child equipment may be limited or need pre-booking